evilstfu/evilstfu/README.md

 - 👋 Hi, I’m @evilstfu.
 - 👀 I’m interested in backend development.
-- 🌱 I’m currently learning Java , MySql , Spring ,..
+- 🌱 I’m currently learning Python, PostgreSQL,  Django,..
 - 💞️ I’m looking to collaborate with other programming students to create first collaborative projects.
 - 📫 How to reach me evillucky@mail.ru or tg https://t.me/EvilLucky